Free Alabama Rental Lease Agreement Templates (6) | PDF | Word

 Absence

-Any absence of more than 14 days, the tenant is obligated to notify the landlord no later than the 5th day of the extended absence (§ 35-9A-304).
+Any absence of more than 14 days, obligates the tenant to explicitly notify the landlord no later than the 5th day (§ 35-9A-304).

 Repair and Deduct